nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 * The program only supports deleting one question at a time, so entering multiple question numbers will result in the program prompting you to enter only 1 question number.
 * The program accepts only a valid integer question number within the range of the number of available questions, any other form of inputs will result in the program prompting you to re-enter a valid command.

-### Find question/answer `find`
+### Find question/answer/module `find`
-Finds and displays all questions in the question and answer bank that match the criteria (question description / answer) and keywords of the search.
+Finds and displays all questions in the poll that match the criteria, either in the question/answer field (with the `/description` keyword), or the module field (with the `/module` keyword).
+You may use partial matches.

 Format:
-1. `find /description [question description]`
+1. `find /description [question description]` Find a question by its question or answer
-2. `find /answer [answer]`
+2. `find /module [question module]` Find a question by its module

 Examples of usage:
 * **Command**: `find /description example description` <br>